Azareal/Gosora/README.md

 A profile system, including profile comments and moderation tools for the profile owner.

 A template engine which compiles templates down to machine code.
-Over thirty times faster than html/templates, although it does remove some of the hand holding to achieve this.
-Compatible with templates written for html/templates, you don't need to learn any new templating language.
+Over forty times faster than the standard template library `html/templates`, although it does remove some of the hand holding to achieve this.
+Compatible with templates written for html/templates, so you don't need to learn any new templating language.

 A plugin system.
 More on this to come.